gredss/model-deployment/README.md

-# Index
+# Index with Project Summary
-## 1. Hotel Booking Status Classifier – Project Summary
+## 1. Hotel Booking Status Classifier
 [`Click here to see the details`](streamlit/hotel-booking-status-binary-classification)

 The Hotel Booking Status Classifier is a machine learning project designed to predict whether a hotel reservation will be honored or canceled.
 Utilizing structured booking data and the XGBoost algorithm, this model provides reliable predictions to assist hotel management in optimizing operational planning and reducing revenue loss due to cancellations.